+- Change to the definition of a confiscation investigation so that it includes an

+investigation into the available amount in respect of the person (see section

+341(1)(c));

-- The amendment to allow disclosure orders to be used in money laundering investigations (see section 357(2);
+- The amendment to allow disclosure orders to be used in money laundering investigations (see section 357(2));

 - The amendment to section 375(1) to allow "appropriate officers" to apply for a disclosure order instead of "a prosecutor" subject to the authorisation of a "senior appropriate officer" (unless that officer is a senior appropriate officer) for the purpose of this Northern Ireland code an "appropriate officer" is a constable or an accredited financial investigator and a "senior appropriate officer" is a senior police officer who is not below the rank of superintendent or an accredited financial investigator who falls within the description specified in an order made by the Secretary of State under section 453 of POCA.

-- 4. This code of practice is made by the Department of Justice under section 377ZA, and applies to all actions undertaken in Northern Ireland by the persons listed in paragraph 5 as part of an investigation under Part 8., notwithstanding that the investigation may have begun before that time.
-In Northern Ireland, this revised code replaces the code of practice entitled "Code of Practice issued under section 377ZA of the Proceeds of Crime Act 2002 Investigations (Northern Ireland) June 2021.
+- 4. This code of practice is made by the Department of Justice under section 377ZA, and applies to all actions undertaken in Northern Ireland by the persons listed in paragraph 5 as part of an investigation under Part 8, notwithstanding that the investigation may have begun before that time.
+In Northern Ireland, this revised code replaces the code of practice entitled "Code of Practice issued under section 377ZA of the Proceeds of Crime Act 2002 Investigations (Northern Ireland) June 2021".

 - 5. The code applies to the following investigations conducted under Part 8 of POCA:

 - confiscation investigations;3

 - detained cash investigations;4

-- money laundering investigations;5

-- detained property investigations;6
+- detained property investigations;5

-- frozen funds investigations;7and
+- frozen funds investigations;6

-- cryptoasset investigations8
+- cryptoasset investigations;7 and

+- money laundering investigations.8